The Band from Rockall

 The Band from Rockall is a Gaelic music band from the Scottish Hebrides, consisting of songwriters Calum and Rory Macdonald.

 History

 The duo's name comes from Rockall, a remote rocky uninhabited islet in the North Atlantic Ocean, lying 300 miles west of the Scottish mainland.
 This was chosen by the Macdonald brothers as a point halfway between their native North Uist and the United States, representing both the Gaelic tradition and the rock and roll influence on their music.
-The Band from Rockall served as a side project during break in the schedule of brothers' full time band Runrig.
+The Band from Rockall served as a side project during a break in the schedule of brothers' full time band Runrig.

 They released the album The Band from Rockall: The Solo Project from Calum and Rory Macdonald in 2012, which reached no. 13 on the Danish album chart.
 The album contains both English and Gaelic lyrics.